-Janet Todd is the editor of a new edition of Jane Austen's unfinished novel Sanditon.
-Todd's other books include The Cambridge Introduction to Jane Austen.
-A former president of Lucy Cavendish College, Cambridge, she lives in Cambridge, UK, and Venice, Italy.
+Janet Todd is the author of Jane Austen and Shelley in the Garden, a new novel with pictures.
+Her other books include the novel Don't You Know There's a War On?.
+A former president of Lucy Cavendish College, Cambridge, she is based in Cambridge, UK.

 Q: What are you working on now?